Welcome to Our Blog - Camino de Madrid

 After climbing back up out of the Valseca we again continued along the bright white track to the community of Los Huertos.
 We had been hoping to find a bar with a cold refreshing zumo to cool us off after the long exposed walk under the hot sun, but nothing was open.
 We took a break at one of the picnic tables in the grassy little park on the banks of a small stream.
 It was a welcome rest in the shade!

 After leaving the Ermita we found ourselves walking on a long stretch of straight rail trail bordered by a poplar plantation.
-At one end of the stand of trees the foliage was golden, reminding us of autumn, while at the other end the delicate foliage was light spring green.
-The bird song coming from the trees was loud and varied, and it was clear that nesting season is here!
+At one end of the stand of trees, the foliage was golden, reminding us of autumn, while at the other end, the delicate foliage was light spring green.
+The bird song coming from the trees was loud and varied, and it was clear that nesting season was here!

 Even though we were passed by several cyclists and locals out for their daily walk, we had another exciting wildlife encounter in this section.
 A beautiful snake covered with light spots surrounded by dark rings was sunning itself on the trail bed!
 We took a moment to watch until it grew nervous and elegantly glided away to safety.